-In today’s review, we’re going to talk about how DiddlyPay works, if you can really make money from it, and why it’s not a scam.
+In this DiddlyPay review, we’re going to talk about how DiddlyPay works, if you can really make money from it, and if it's a scam.

 DiddlyPay Review At A Glance